studentkittens/lncs-pandoc/paper.md

 1) Download one of the many base images from *DockerHub* and modify it by running a shell inside of it.
 Inside this shell it is possible to modify the container to the developer's needs.
-For example, he might use the linux distribution's package manage in order to install a webserver (the dependency), his application that runs on top of it and possibly populates a database with the data needed for the application.
+For example, he might use the Linux distribution's package manage in order to install a webserver (as an example dependency), his application that runs on top of it and possibly populates a database with the data needed for the application.
 2) The above method is tedious if many containers need to be created, all of